Smoked Cao Guo (Tsao Ko, Chinese Black Cardamom)

-Use the whole pod in soups and braises, slightly crushed to intensify flavor.
+Use the whole pod, slightly crushed to release the inner flavor.
 (Some Sichuan chefs use only the empty shell pod.)
 Or crack open the pods with a cleaver or other heavy implement, extract the seeds from the sticky interior and grind them for use in spice mixes.

 Source: Grown in Yunnan Province